-There have been no changes in the Company's internal control over financial reporting during the quarter ended March 31, 2011 that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
+During the quarter ended June 30, 2011, we completed the remediation of the material weakness related to accounting for warrants, including development of a control that requires a more robust review of warrant agreements, if warrant agreements are entered into in the future.
+There have been no other changes in the Company's internal control over financial reporting during the quarter ended June 30, 2011 that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.